yzqin/dexpoint-release/README.md

 - `hand_teleop`: main entry for the environment, utils, and other staff needs for teleoperation and RL training.
 - `assets`: robot and object models, and other static files
 - `main`: entry files

+## How to use

+Play with the `runnable` files inside the `main` directory.
+It provides an example of how to use PointCloud and Imaged Point Cloud in your environment.